Skip to main content

 Purpose

-system does not describe behavior, states, transitions or data.
-Its role is organisational: it breaks the application into named modules, each responsible for a distinct major functionality, so that any change — whether to a specification or an implementation — can live within the context of that specific functionality.
+system does not define module behavior, states, transitions, or domain data.
+Its role is organisational: it breaks the application into named modules, each responsible for a distinct functional area, so that any change — whether to a specification or an implementation — can live within the right boundary.

-An engineer reading a system block can understand the shape of the entire application — what functionalities it contains, how many there are, what they are called — without reading anything else.
+An engineer reading a system block can understand the shape of the entire application — which functional areas it contains, how many there are, and what they are called — without reading anything else.

 Runtime Access

 Beyond naming and listing modules, system exposes runtime access to them — such as system.RoutingModule — and provides a built-in interface for persisting contexts across module boundaries.
-The interface exposes three methods: getContext, which retrieves a stored context by name, setContext, which stores one, and dropContext() which removes the stored context entirely.
-These are the only behavioral concerns that live at the system level.
+The interface exposes three methods: getContext, which retrieves a stored context by name, setContext, which stores one, and dropContext, which removes the stored context entirely.
+These are the only runtime capabilities that live at the system level.
 Everything else belongs to the modules themselves.

-The system. prefix is used wherever a reference is resolved at runtime through the module registry, rather than declared as a static design-time dependency.
-A state using an adapter within its own module, or a screen referencing a view from another module, are design-time dependencies and use the qualified name alone — ModuleName.ComponentName.
-A call that must be dispatched through the system at runtime — such as system.setContext, system.RoutingModule.dispatch, or an interface component loading data from another module's adapter — uses the system. prefix to signal that resolution happens through the registry, not statically.
+The system. prefix marks a call resolved through the running system registry, especially built-in system operations and cross-module runtime calls.
+A state using an adapter within its own module, or a screen referencing a view from another module, is declaring a design-time dependency and uses the qualified name alone — ModuleName.ComponentName.
+A call that must be dispatched through the running system — such as system.setContext, system.RoutingModule.dispatch, or an interface component loading data from another module's adapter — uses the system. prefix to signal registry-based resolution.

 Syntax